pescadores/pescador/docs/why.rst

         stream_id = random_choice(streamers)
         yield next(streamers[stream_id])

-The `Mux` object also lets you specify an arbitrary distribution over the set of streamers, giving you fine-grained control over the resulting distribution of samples.
+The `ShuffledMux` object also lets you specify an arbitrary distribution over the set of streamers, giving you fine-grained control over the resulting distribution of samples.

-The `Mux` object is also a `Streamer`, so sampling hierarchies can be nested arbitrarily deep.
+Muxes are also `Streamers`, so sampling hierarchies can be nested arbitrarily deep.

 Out-of-core sampling
 --------------------